 There’s a trick to cutting meat into thin slices, and, once you know it, you’ll be able to cut like a pro and impress all of your friends.

 Your freezer.
 Cold meat is much easier to slice than thawed meat will ever be.
-For better results, you just need to let it chill long enough before applying the knife to your meat.
+For better results, you just need to let it chill long enough before slicing.

-We’re finally getting to the reason you’re reading this – how to slice meat thin.
-For whatever reason, you’ve got to slice your meat thinly, and you want to know how to achieve that.
+We’re finally getting to the reason you’re reading this – how to slice meat thin, the easiest way..

-The other way to freeze your meat is to put it in a large freezer bag, remove all the air, and close it tightly, making sure it’s sealed.
-Then, you will place the meat on a metal tray (most kitchens have a baking tray of some sort that can be used for this purpose) so the heat can be transferred quicker.
+- The other way is to put it in a large freezer bag, remove all the air, and close it tightly, making sure it’s sealed.
+Then, you will place the meat on a metal tray (most kitchens have a baking tray of some sort that can be used for this purpose) so the cold can be transferred quicker.
 Put the meat in the freezer and leave it for 1 1/2 to 2 hours, depending on how fatty and how large the meat is.

 Note: These two methods suggest different times in the freezer.
-You can choose which option will work best for you, or you can use both and find the one you like most.
+You can choose which option is the best way for you, or try both and find the one you like most.
 Part of the fun of making food is learning new ways to do things.